plaintool/trayslate/README.md

 Trayslator is licensed under the GPL v3 license.
 See the LICENSE file for details.

 The Trayslator application uses third-party resources licensed as described in the [THIRD_PARTIES](THIRD_PARTIES) file.

+The application does not provide translation services.
+Users are responsible for complying with third-party service terms.